-The Pacific Northwest, which consists of Oregon and Washington, is a delightful place to live, especially for college students.
-Characterized by its misty pine forests, eclectic cities like Portland and Seattle, and rocky wildlife-rich coast, the Pacific Northwest is one of the most alluring regions in the United States.
+The Pacific Northwest is a great place for college students.
+It is made up of Oregon and Washington and is known for its misty pine forests.
+With eclectic cities like Portland and Seattle and rocky, wildlife-rich coast, it is one of the most alluring regions in the United States.
 But it’s also one of America’s most expensive regions.
 For those looking to spend four years kayaking in the Pacific, skiing on Mt.
-Baker, or just enjoying all that this lively place has to offer, we’ve researched and put together a list of the 30 most affordable colleges in the Pacific Northwest.
+Baker, or enjoying all that this lively place has to offer, we’ve researched and put together a list of the 30 most affordable colleges in the Pacific Northwest.

-Though its main campus is located in Cheney, Eastern Washington University has regional locations throughout the state, including in Spokane, Everett, and Vancouver.
-The university was founded in 1882 and currently offers more than 100 different degree programs.
+Eastern Washington University is in Cheney but has regional locations all around the state.
+Founded in 1882, it offers more than 100 degree programs.
 These include 55 grad programs, 10 master’s programs, and seven graduate certificates.
-Eastern Washington University has thrice been included among the 201 Best Colleges for the Real World, while Consumers Digest ranked it as one of the “Top 50 Best Value” schools in the country.
+Eastern Washington University has placed in the 201 Best Colleges for the Real World three times.
+Consumers Digest ranked it as one of the “Top 50 Best Value” schools in the country.

-Considering The Evergreen State College’s motto is “Let it all hang out” — or Omnia Extares in Latin — it’s probably not so surprising that everything about this public liberal arts college is non-traditional.
-Founded in 1967 as an experimental college, Evergreen today is home to approximately 4,000 students.
+The Evergreen State College’s motto is “Let it all hang out” — or Omnia Extares in Latin.
+It’s not so surprising this public liberal arts college is non-traditional.
+It was founded in 1967 as an experimental college.
+Today, Evergreen is home to approximately 4,000 students.
 Instead of traditional majors and minors, Evergreen encourages students to study several disciplines by offering only a Bachelor of Arts in Liberal Arts and a Bachelor of Science.
-In lieu of grades, students receive a narrative evaluation of their work.
+Instead of grades, students receive a narrative evaluation of their work.

 4. Western Washington University